sonthanhdan/cms-danst-blog/src/pages/index.md

 title: Hi. welcome to my blog
 image: /img/home-jumbotron.jpg
 heading: Let a cup coffee
-subheading: Read and enjoying a cup
+subheading: Read and enjoying a cup of coffee
 mainpitch:
   title: Dan Blog's
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do well too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 description: >-